msalemor/llm-use-cases/cost-savings.md

 Completion:
 Según la notificación que recibiste, tienes una invitación para una fiesta en una fecha especial el 5 de marzo de 2024.
 ```

+- The Spanish Prompt has several grammatical mistakes like the word `dia` should be `día`, and there should be a question mark `¿` at the start of the sentence, and yet the Completion came back with the right answer.

 ### 3.9 Monitor the Completions